Near-Tight Runtime Guarantees for Many-Objective Evolutionary Algorithms: Previous Work

 Surprisingly, the \NSGAtwo~\cite{DebPAM02} has enormous difficulties with discrete many-objective problems.
-Zheng and Doerr \cite{ZhengD23many} showed that this prominent algorithm with any population size that is linear in the Pareto front size cannot optimize the \omm problem in polynomial time (in expectation) when the number of objectives is three or more.
-The proof of this result suggests that this is an intrinsic problem of the crowding distance, and that similar negative results hold for the other benchmark problems in this work.
+Zheng and Doerr \cite{ZhengD24many} showed that this prominent algorithm with any population size that is linear in the Pareto front size takes an at least exponential time (in expectation and with high probability) to optimize the \omm problem when the number of objectives is three or more.
+The proof of this result suggests that this is an intrinsic problem of the crowding distance, and that similar negative results hold for the other benchmark problems regarded in this work.
+The result of~\cite{ZhengD24many} was recently extended to the LOTZ benchmark~\cite{DoerrKK25}.

-The \NSGAthree~\cite{DebJ14} might cope better with more objectives, however, this was proven only for the $3$-objective \omm problem, where a runtime guarantee of $O(N n \log n)$ function evaluations was shown in \cite{WiethegerD23} (when the population size $N$ is at least the size $(\frac{n}{2}+1)^2$ of the Pareto front). \changed{In a very recent parallel and independent work, \cite{OprisDNS24} generalized the property of the \NSGAthree used in the analyses of the $3$-objective \omm problem to arbitrary benchmarks and numbers of objectives.
+The \NSGAthree~\cite{DebJ14} copes better with more objectives.
+This was proven for the $3$-objective \omm problem with a runtime guarantee of $O(\mu n \log n)$ function evaluations (when the population size $\mu$ is at least the size $(\frac{n}{2}+1)^2$ of the Pareto front) \cite{WiethegerD23}.
+In a very recent parallel and independent work, Opris et al.~\cite{OprisDNS24} proved that the monotonicity property of the \NSGAthree used in the analyses of the $3$-objective \omm problem holds for many benchmarks and numbers of objectives.
 They used this property to prove the runtime of the \NSGAthree (for a proper choice of reference points and population size $\mu$) to be $O(\mu n \log n)$ on \mOMM and \mcocz, and $O(\mu n^2)$ on \mlotz, for arbitrary but constant and even $m$.
-Our results on the \NSGAthree heavily rely on their proven property and extend their results to arbitrary, non-constant numbers of objectives.}

-Very recently \cite{ZhengD24}, the runtime of the GSEMO and the SMS-EMOA~\cite{BeumeNE07} on the $\ojzj_k$ problem for arbitrary (even) numbers $m$ of objective was shown to be $O(M^2 n^k)$ and $O(\mu M n^k)$, respectively, where $M = (2\frac{n}{m} - 2k +3)^{m/2}$ is the size of the Pareto front of this problem and $\mu \ge M$ denotes the size of the population of the SMS-EMOA.